Art Therapy vs EMDR

 If you came here hoping for a flowchart, the honest version is closer to this:

-• Lean EMDR when there's a discrete event you can name, you can tolerate holding the memory, you want fewer sessions, and you're more comfortable with structure than with mess.
+• Lean EMDR when there's a discrete event or series of experiences you can name, you can tolerate holding the memory, you want direct & swift relief, and you're more comfortable with structure than with mess.

 • Lean art therapy when the material is diffuse — relational, identity-based, grief that has no single moment to point at — when language has been part of the problem, or when you've already done a lot of talking and need a different way in.